pupilfirst/pupilfirst/docs/users/courses.md

 ## States for a course

 A course will always be in one of the 3 states mentioned below.
-You can see the courses in each state changing the filter.
+You can see the courses in each state, by changing the filter.

 ### Active